-During fiscal year 2018-2019, total expenses increased by approximately \$17.7 million, or 14.3%, when compared to fiscal year 2017-2018.
-The increase in expenses was primarily related to spending 15.5% more for direct service contracts, due to strategically investing in more programs for children and families.
+During fiscal year 2019-2020, total expenses increased by approximately \$11.8 million, or 8.4%, when compared to fiscal year 2018-2019.
+The increase in expenses was primarily related to spending 12.8% more for direct service contracts, due to strategically investing in more programs for children and families during the current five-year funding cycle and an increased utilization of provider services.